 5. How long does it usually take to translate a text?
 The length of time spent on a text depends on the type of document.
 For instance, translating a 150-word text usually takes 2½ to 3 hours.
 In general, however, the client and I will determine the time frame needed to complete the project at hand.
 On average, I translate between 1,200 and 1,500 words per day.

 No matter the time allotted for an assignment, you can count on me to respect deadlines and work efficiently and expediently.

 6. Do you base your rates on the source text or the target text?
 I always base my rates on the number of words in the source text—that is, the language from which I am translating.
-In my case, I translate from Brazilian Portuguese, Spanish, and French into English.
+In my case, I translate from Spanish and French into English.
 It is impossible to base rates on the number of words in the target text, since I don’t know how many words I will produce ahead of time.